-If structural integrity is compromised, the structure will be considered a regulated asbestos containing material (RACM) and demolished accordingly.
+If structural integrity is compromised and the structure can't be tested or inspected for asbestos containing material (ACM), it will be assumed that the structures contains regulated asbestos containing material (RACM) and demolished accordingly.
 Any additional hazards should be identified and documented in SharePoint, along with notifying the County.
 This includes any fire hazards or public health concerns.